w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 This page only covered transactions that come from normal users.
 If you look at blocks in a block explorer, though, you may see some "extrinsics" that look different from these transactions.
+In
-In Polkadot (and any chain built on Substrate), an extrinsic is a piece of information that comes from outside the chain.
-Extrinsics fall into three categories:
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} (and any chain built on Substrate), an extrinsic is a piece of information that comes from outside the chain.
+Extrinsics fall into three
+categories:

 - Signed transactions
 - Unsigned transactions
 - Inherents

-This page only covered signed transactions, which is the way that most users will interact with Polkadot.
-Signed transactions come from an account that has funds, and therefore Polkadot can charge a transaction fee as a way to prevent spam.
+This page only covered signed transactions, which is the way that most users will interact with
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} .
+Signed transactions come from an account that has funds, and therefore {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
+can charge a transaction fee as a way to prevent spam.

 Unsigned transactions are for special cases where a user needs to submit an extrinsic from a key pair that does not control funds.
 For example, when users [claim their DOT tokens](https://claims.polkadot.network) after genesis, their DOT address doesn't have any funds yet, so that uses an unsigned transaction.
 Validators also submit unsigned transactions in the form of "heartbeat" messages to indicate that they are online.
 These heartbeats must be signed by one of the validator's [session keys](learn-cryptography.md).
 Session keys never control funds.
 Unsigned transactions are only used in special cases because, since Polkadot cannot charge a fee for them, each one needs its own, custom validation logic.

 Finally, inherents are pieces of information that are not signed or included in the transaction queue.
 As such, only the block author can add inherents to a block.
 Inherents are assumed to be "true" simply because a sufficiently large number of validators have agreed on them being reasonable.
-For example, Polkadot blocks include a timestamp inherent.
+For example, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} blocks include a timestamp inherent.
 There is no way to prove that a timestamp is true the way one proves the desire to send funds with a signature.
 Rather, validators accept or reject the block based on how reasonable they find the timestamp.
+In
-In Polkadot, it must be within some acceptable range of their own system clocks.
+{{ polkadot: Polkadot, :polkadot }}{{ kusama: Kusama, :kusama }} it must be within some acceptable range of their own system clocks.

 ## Learn More